Code-Institute-Submissions/David-Angel-M-PP3-hangman_FebResub/README.md

 ## SOLVED BUGS AND ERRORS

-Corrected variables from camelCase to lowerCase with low_dash Mainly space and indentation errors
+* Corrected variables from camelCase to lowerCase with low_dash
+* Mainly space and indentation errors

 ## UNSOLVED BUGS AND ERRORS

-* I encounter 3 warning errors in gitpod.yml
-* I encounter 2 warning errors in run.py
+* I encounter 3 warning errors in run.py
-* I encounter 13 blue (i) in run.py
+* I encounter 6 blue (i) in run.py